islandinvaders/island-invaders.github.io/index.md

 ### [Gian Panoy](https://www.linkedin.com/in/gianpanoy/)
 #### 2nd Year BS in CS General
 Gian is pursuing a career in software engineering.
+He is of Native Hawaiian decesent and cares about the community and life here.

 Fun Fact: Gian has visited Canada, South Korea, and the Philippines.